Yandex Cloud

 • Data scheme: JSON specification:

-Create and upload a json_schema.json data schema file:
+Create and upload a data schema file in JSON format, json_schema.json:

 json_schema.json